 If a pupil continues to refuse to co-operate, the member of staff may sanction the pupil in line with the school's behaviour policy, ensuring that they are responding to misbehaviour consistently and fairly.
-See Behaviour in Schools for more information on lawful sanctions.
+See DfE 'Behaviour & Discipline in Schools' for more information on lawful sanctions.

-If the member of staff still considers a search to be necessary, but is not required urgently, they should seek the advice of the headteacher, designated safeguarding lead (or deputy) or pastoral member of staff who may have more information about the pupil.
+If the member of staff still considers a search to be necessary, but is not required urgently, they should seek the advice of the Principal, Designated Safeguarding Lead (or deputy) or pastoral member of staff who may have more information about the pupil.
 During this time the pupil should be supervised and kept away from other pupils.

 If the pupil still refuses to co-operate, the member of staff should assess whether it is appropriate to use reasonable force to conduct the search.
-A member of staff can use such force as is reasonable to search for any prohibited items identified in paragraph 3, but not to search for items which are identified only in the school rules.
-See guidance on the Use of reasonable force in schools.
+A member of staff can use such force as is reasonable to search for any prohibited items identified on page 8, but not to search for items which are identified only in the school rules.
+See guidance on the Use of Reasonable Force in Schools.
 The decision to use reasonable force should be made on a case-by-case basis.
 The member of staff should consider whether conducting the search will prevent the pupil harming themselves or others, damaging property or from causing disorder.